The guides to our young leaders Meet our Board of Advisors

 Nikita

-Gronkowski (Gronk) Baird is our 6 year old mascot provides emotional, fun support to our young leaders.
+Gronkowski (Gronk) Baird is our 9 year old mascot provides emotional, fun support to our young leaders.
 He enjoys participating in the team meetings and encourages everyone to have a great time.
 He is a happy and loving asset to our group!

 Nikita is affectionately nicknamed Kity.
 She loves cuddles, hugs, and many kisses during advisory meetings.

-Isabella Baird, co-founder, is a junior at Quinnipiac University in Hamden, CT where she is majoring in Public Relations and double minoring in both Sport Studies and Media Studies.
-Bella is a former member of Legislative Youth Advisory Council, a small organization in the Legislative branch in the New Hampshire State government.
+Isabella Baird, co-founder, recently graduated from Quinnipiac University where she is majored in Public Relations and double minored in Sport Studies and Media Studies.
+Bella is a former member of the NH Legislative Youth Advisory Council, a small organization in the Legislative branch in the New Hampshire State government.
 In 2016, Isabella was awarded the American Legion School Medal for possession of Courage, Honor, Leadership, Patriotism, Scholarship, and Service.
 Bella enjoys volunteering at Bread & Roses in Lawrence, MA as well as with Habitat for Humanity of Merrimack Valley.
 She loves spending time with her family, friends, and dogs, Gronk and Nikita.
 Bella hopes to make a difference in others, lives, for better.

 Mary Anne Young grew up in an active household devoted to volunteering to help others through both military organizations and family interests, including The Boys & Girls Club of Manchester.
 Sponsored by the Boy Scouts of America, Mary Anne has helped one of her grandsons with Scouting for Food for the past two years and volunteered with other community initiatives such as Good Shepherd’s Thanksgiving Brigade with her granddaughter, Brooke.
 Together with her husband, formerly in the food industry, she has been a volunteer with the New England Food Foundation, whose primary purpose is maintaining The Cape House in Sandwich, Massachusetts, providing a vacation retreat for qualifying children throughout New England.
 With 27 years of experience, Mary Anne brings enthusiasm for education and the love of children of all ages to her teaching.
 She is currently a reading specialist at and the Literacy Lab Coordinator for Learning Skills Academy in Rye, New Hampshire.
 Mary Anne’s life motto: “With just a little bit of help, everyone needs to be recognized for their abilities, not their limitations.”